Doctoral education at MEB

 The completed and signed protocol is handed in to the Education Officer for report and is the basis for the registration in Ladok.

 For the process of Defence contact the Education Officer Alessandra Nanni.
 She will give you a check list and help you with every step until the Defence Seminar.
+Read also carefully the information on KI:s homepage.

 People involved with doctoral education at MEB